 Arriving to a Tour

-Guests will be required to attend the welcome event, during which guests will be asked to complete a brief health questionnaire.
-If guests arrive to a tour exhibiting any symptoms or indicate anything on the health questionnaire of concern, guests will be asked to remove themselves from the group and not be able to participate.
+Additionally, guests will be required to attend the welcome event, during which guests will be asked to complete a brief health questionnaire.
+If guests arrive to a tour exhibiting any COVID-19 symptoms or indicate anything on the health questionnaire of concern, guests will be asked to remove themselves from the group and may not be able to participate.

 Health and Hygiene While on Tour